reymond-group/RAscore/README.md

 * https://github.com/rdkit/rdkit/tree/master/Contrib/SA_Score

 ## Usage
+### Importing in Python
 Depending on if you would like to use the XGB based or Tensorflow based models you can import different modules.

 The RAscore models are contained in the following folders:
 * RAscore